arunk140/portall/README.md

 ## Portall - Homepage/New Tab Page for your Favorite Sites

-### A simple Django App to manage shortcuts to all your favorite website.
+### A full customizable Django App to manage your Bookmarks!

 ---